Unidentified falling objects in the LHC as dark matter signals: UFO events at the LHC

 As illustrated in Fig. \ref{fig:force}, most dust particles settle at the bottom of the beam screen; however, they may also attach to the top.
 The forces acting on a dust particle include an adhesive force $\mathbf{F}_{\rm adh}$ that keeps it attached to the beam screen at a distance $d$, a gravitational force $\mathbf{G}$ that depends on the dust particle's size $L$, and an unknown releasing force $\mathbf{F}_{\rm rel}$.
 The scalar equation for the release of dust is as follows:

-Here, the adhesive force is a combination of the cohesive force, the Van der Waals force, and the image charge force.
-The sign of the gravitational force depends on whether the particle is located at the bottom or the top of the beam screen.
+Here, the sign of the gravitational force depends on whether the particle is located at the bottom or the top of the beam screen.
+The adhesive force is a combination of the cohesive force ($F_{\rm coh}$), the van der Waals force ($F_{\rm vdw}$), and the image charge force ($F_{\rm ic}$):